 The AICPA Tax Reform Resource Center is your home for comprehensive coverage on tax reform.
-This page is your go-to for news, resources, videos, podcasts, learning, and AICPA advocacy positions.
-Bookmark this page and visit often for updates.
+This page is your go-to for news, resources, videos, podcasts, learning and AICPA advocacy positions.

 Stay up to date with the latest developments in tax reform by listening to our featured video.
 Learn what is going on in Washington that may impact you and your clients, and what to expect with potential tax law changes.
 We will update our featured video frequently so you'll have the latest insight at your fingertips.

 This series of frequently asked questions (FAQs) provides answers to questions we are hearing from our members about the Tax Cuts and Jobs Act (TCJA).